Lead gone cold? How often have you lost business and thought “If only I could respond faster with a quick PPC proposal template!”

 Leads don’t come easy.
 As a digital marketer, every lead is worth its weight in gold.
 Afterall, for every prospect you are literally competing against thousands of agencies and freelancers.
 Today, most decent providers will have decent portfolios (real or made up).
 How does one differentiate to get more business?
 Here's how you can identify and convert leads into paying customers:

-Lead the lead
+Lead the Lead

 Leads are priceless.
 Every lead needs careful nurturing to help go from warm to hot and from thereon to convert into a paying customer.
 Be helpful.
 At every step along the way, you need to gain the lead’s trust and lead them through the buying process.

-Fastest off the blocks
+Fastest Off the Blocks

 Pronto.
 Be the fastest, hopefully the first, to get the prospect hooked.
 Respond swiftly with an email and a set of questions.
 Show that you are eager to win business.
 Follow up with a call / email to get responses to your questions.
 Don’t over do it, though!
 Give the prospect some breathing space and time to digest what you need.

-Once you have a clear idea of what your prospect needs, you can move on to create a proposal.
+Once you have a clear idea of what your prospect needs, you can move on to create a PPC proposal.

 ASAP.
 Hours, not days.
-Create a standard template that outlines your approach, services and pricing that you can send to your prospects in a matter of hours (if not minutes).
+Create a standard PPC proposal template that outlines your approach, services and pricing that you can send to your prospects in a matter of hours (if not minutes).
 For someone who is serious about availing your services, and I say this from my experience, it’s wonderful to receive a quick quote.
 You can say a lot of things in this initial proposal, without revealing a lot.
 Stuff like how you approach a campaign, processes you follow, your team profile, indicative pricing etc. These give the prospect a good idea of what you can offer and at what price point and gives them sufficient food for thought.

 As always, don’t overdo it.
 Breathe.
 Relax.
 Give your prospect time.
 Time your follow up right.